 The combination of duty of care, regulatory oversight, transparency reporting, and financial penalties underscores a global commitment to creating a safer online environment.

-With regulators focusing on the safety and wellbeing of users and providing distinct requirements around corporate social accountability and legal liability of the platforms, we believe that they must also consider the impact that these regulations will have on Trust & Safety teams and Content Moderator wellness.
+With regulators focusing on the safety and wellbeing of users and providing distinct requirements around corporate social accountability and legal liability of the platforms, we believe that they must also consider the impact that these digital media regulations will have on Trust and Safety teams and Content Moderator wellness.

 Protecting Both Users and Moderators – A Balanced Approach